 Highlights:

-• Admire the intricate stalactite and stalagmite formations.
+• See impressive stalactite and stalagmite formations

-10. Malinalco - A Hidden Gem with Aztec Ruins
+Malinalco - A Hidden Gem with Aztec Ruins

 Highlights:

-• Try traditional “carnitas” and other local dishes.
+• Try traditional carnitas and regional cuisine

 GAY-FRIENDLY HOTELS IN MEXICO CITY